kosude/doombox/README.txt

 and build:
     $ cmake --build build

+Using the Debug build type enables stdio logging, which can help in debugging (see the relevant section below).

 Make sure the DBX_BUILD_FIRMWARE build option is set to ON - this is the default value.